-District forum, State commission, National commission, Consumer Law Board - Constitution, Powers, Jurisdiction, Limitation and Procedure of the Adjudicatory bodies - Enforcement of Consumer rights through PIL, Consumer awareness & education in India.
+District Commission, State Commission, National Commission, Consumer Law Board - Constitution, Powers, Jurisdiction, Limitation and Procedure of the Adjudicatory bodies - Role of mediation in consumer disputes.

-UNIT 12: MOTOR VEHICLES Learning Outcome: On completion of this Unit students will be able to discuss the need for regulation and explain the regulatory framework.
+UNIT 10: LAW ON MOTOR VEHICLES

+Learning Outcome: On completion of this Unit students will be able to discuss the need for regulation and explain the regulatory framework, students will be able to describe the provisions of the Motor Vehicles Acts relating to registration of motor vehicles and also on completion of this Unit students will be able to fix liabilities arising out of wrongful use of motor vehicles.